AdrianPanGithub/HoudiniMassTranslator/README.md

     Represent Lanes.
 Will find or create lane profiles based on this attribute when output. could be both on point and prim.
 Please click menu "Build/Clean Up Houdini Lane Profiles" at last. s@**unreal_zone_lane_profile_name**

-    Will find lane profiles based on this attribute, could be both on point and prim. p@**rot**
+    Will find lane profiles based on this attribute, could be both on point and prim at same time. p@**rot**

     Specify polygon zone shape point directions.